 Take a look at these 5 types of different commercial lighting you should look at:

 In recent years, the popularity of light-emitting diodes (LEDs) has grown thanks to the improvements in their manufacture.
 It is now a better option (in most cases) than other incandescent metal bulbs or indeed earlier types of commercial lights.
 There are many types of commercial LEDs available for both indoor and outdoor use.
-Plus owing to their energy-saving properties and the enhanced durability, they can reduce the cost of the utilities bill for any business so are certainly worth considering.
+Plus owing to their energy-saving properties and enhanced durability, they can reduce the cost of the utility bill for any business so are certainly worth considering.
 Here are 3 types of LEDs you could install: